Nucleomics-VIB/mplotter/README.md

 # mplotter
-Creates publication quality dot plot using ggplot
+Creates publication quality dot plot from nucmer .delta output using ggplot2

 * Adapted from the original code.
 Corrected cpp source
 * added bash script to run all commands in original README